 About me

 I believe that we all deserve to have a voice and agency over our lives, but many of us find ourselves feeling powerless, lost, discontent or in despair.
 Not only can our personal lives be challenging, the world we live in can make those challenges even harder to overcome.
-I consider the systemic structures that affect us both collectively and individually.
+Having a consistent, weekly session just for yourself can provide an outlet and shed the burdens.

 Training, qualifications & experience

-My therapeutic approach is Humanistic and client-led, allowing you to take the direction of your counselling rather than me telling you what to do, whilst still offering gentle challenge, curiosity and insights.
+I have lived experience, clinical work, research and have undertaken years of my own personal therapy.
+I continue to take courses and CPD to gain knowledge and understanding.
+My approach is Humanistic, somatic and client-led, allowing you to take the direction of your counselling rather than me telling you what to do, whilst still offering gentle challenge, curiosity and insights.
 A Humanistic approach emphasises the importance of having choice and to become our truest selves.
 I incorporate the mind-body connection and somatic awareness as our embodied experience is just as important as the words we speak.
-With my background initially in English Literature and writing, I enjoy adding creativity into my sessions if that suits your needs.
-This might involve drawing, sand tray work, music, letters or poetry.

 Member organisations